Arthur-Milchior/anki-template-card-type/generators/README.md

   * "field" (this is the only mandatory value), which is the name of the field shown in this line
   * "label" the label to put in the first column in this line
-  * "hideInSomeQuestion": apply HideInSomeQuestion to this line, with the value contained in this entry.
+  * "hideInSomeQuestions": apply HideInSomeQuestion to this line, with the value contained in this entry.
   * "showIfAskedOrAnswer": apply ShowIfAskedOrAnswer to this line, with the value contained in this entry.